xebia-functional/Unwrapped/docs/SIP.md

 These features allow for sync and async programming without boxed return types and indirect monadic style.

 These languages implement such techniques in different ways.
 In the case of Kotlin, the compiler performs CPS transformations for `suspend` functions, eliminating the need for callbacks and simplifying function return types.
-This simple native compiler supported keyword allows other ecosystem libraries such as [Spring](insert link), [Compose](insert link), and a great many other libraries and projects in the Kotlin ecosystem integrate with suspending functions natively.
+This simple native compiler supported keyword allows other ecosystem libraries such as [Spring](https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow#webflux-with-coroutines-api-in-kotlin), [Android](https://developer.android.com/kotlin/coroutines/coroutines-adv), and many other libraries and projects in the Kotlin ecosystem integrate with suspending functions natively.

 JDK 19, the Java 19 hotspot runtime, and [Project Loom](https://openjdk.org/projects/loom/) include native and library support of virtual threads, structured concurrency, and [continuations](https://github.com/openjdk/loom/blob/132bc6aacdf5dfa4897e44772bc7b2052fc2f2d2/src/hotspot/share/runtime/continuation.cpp) related to virtual threads.